brandon-cor/work-productivity-extension-dia/README.md

 - Works across all tabs and windows
 - Clean, simple popup UI

+## Known issues / things still being adjusted ⌛️

+- Delete buttons in the popup may not act for some users in some Chrome versions.
+If clicking Delete doesn’t remove an item and you see no popup‑console logs, close and reopen the popup and try again.
+- Other content blockers (e.g., uBlock) can flood the console with network errors unrelated to this extension.
+Use the popup’s DevTools console for extension logs (right‑click inside the popup → Inspect).
+- Timezone uses your system time.
+If you frequently change timezones, recheck slot hours.

 ## Install (Chrome/Chromium-based browsers)

 1. Download or clone this repo